Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

 Riftbreaker – Ultra Preset at 1920 x 1080 Resolution

-With Riftbreaker there was literally no difference if you have another monitor attached to your PC.
+With Riftbreaker, there was no difference if you had another monitor attached to your PC.

-While there are ups and downs in frame rates here and there when gaming, but Riftbreaker in general was hovering at about 41-43 FPS at ultra settings on 1080p resolution in both scenarios.
+While frame rates have ups and downs when gaming, Riftbreaker generally hovers at about 41-43 FPS at ultra settings on 1080p resolution in both scenarios.

 Subnautica (Moded) – Ultra Preset at 1920 x 1080 Resolution